Organic Rankine cycle: Modeling ORC systems

-Another key aspects of ORC modeling is the computation of the organic fluid thermodynamic properties.
+Another key aspect of ORC modeling is the computation of the organic fluid thermodynamic properties.
 Simple equation of states (EOS) such as Peng–Robinson should be avoided since their accuracy is low.
 Multiparameter EOS should be preferred, using e.g. state-of-the-art thermophysical and transport properties databases.

 Various tools are available for the above purposes, each presenting advantages and drawbacks.
-The most common ones are reported hereunder.
+The most common ones are reported here.